SerenityOS/serenity/Documentation/RunningOnRaspberryPi.md

 ## Running on real hardware using a USB drive

-### Step 0: Build a SerenityOS disk image for Raspberry Pis

 In order to create a disk image, you first need to build SerenityOS by running

 ```console